Lab Etiquette and Best Practices

 7. Properly dispose of contaminated media and plates.

 • Do not remove the lid off plates with fungal growth.
-Plates with yeasts or molds disseminate spores, which rapidly spread and contaminate the lab.
+Plates with yeasts or molds disseminate spores, rapidly spreading and contaminating the lab.
 Consult your instructor for inspection and proper disposal.

-• Do not use agar plates (solid media) or liquid media that appear to have bacterial growth / contamination.
+• Do not use agar plates (solid media) or liquid media that appear to have bacterial growth or contamination.
 Consult your instructor for inspection and proper disposal.